2-Selmer Parity for Hyperelliptic Curves in Quadratic Extensions: Unramified extensions

-\begin{remark} If the genus of $C$ is $2$ then one can hope to establish \Cref{unramified claim}, and hence additional cases of \Cref{Kramer Tunnell}, by using Liu's generalisation to genus \textup{2} of Ogg's formula \cite[Theoreme 1]{MR1302311}.
-Indeed, by combining Theoreme 1, Theoreme 2 and Proposition 1 of \textit{loc. cit.}, one obtains, independently of the residue characteristic of $K$,
+\begin{proof} This follows from Liu's genus $2$ version of Ogg's formula \cite[Theoreme 1]{MR1302311}.
+Specifically, combining Theoreme 1, Theoreme 2 and Proposition 1 of \cite{MR1302311}, one obtains (independently of the residue characteristic of $K$)

-where $n$ is the number of irreducible components of $\mathcal{C}_{\bar{k}}$ ($\mathcal{C}$ is the minimal regular model of $C$ over $\mathcal{O}_K$) and $d$ is a more complicated expression involving the minimal regular model and is defined in the statement of Liu's Theoreme 1.
-In Section 5.2 of \textit{loc. cit.}, Liu computes the term $\frac{d-1}{2}$ in a large number of cases (but not all if the residue characteristic is \textup{2}) depending on the structure of $\mathcal{C}_{\bar{k}}$ (that is, on the `type' of the special fibre as classified in \cite{MR0369362} and \cite{MR0201437}).
-This includes all cases where $C$, or equivalently $J$, has semistable reduction and it is then easy to establish \Cref{unramified claim} for all semistable curves of genus $2$ from the description, given by Liu in \cite[Section 8]{MR1285783}, of the component group of a genus $2$ curve in terms of its type.
-Thus \Cref{Kramer Tunnell} holds for unramified quadratic extensions in residue characteristic $2$, and semistable hyperelliptic curves of genus $2$. \end{remark}
+where $n$ is the number of irreducible components of $\mathcal{C}_{\bar{k}}$ (as usual $\mathcal{C}$ denotes the minimal regular model of $C$ over $\mathcal{O}_K$) and where $d$ is defined in the statement of Liu's Theoreme 1.
+In \cite[Section 5.2]{MR1302311}, Liu computes the term $\frac{d-1}{2}$ in a large number of cases, though not all in residue characteristic $2$, in terms of the structure of $\mathcal{C}_{\bar{k}}$ (more specifically, in terms of the `type' of $\mathcal{C}_{\bar{k}}$ as classified in \cite{MR0369362} and \cite{MR0201437}).
+This includes in particular all cases where $C/K$ has semistable reduction.
+It is then easy to establish \Cref{unramified claim} for all semistable curves of genus $2$ by combining this with the description, detailed in \cite[Section 8]{MR1285783}, of the component group of a genus $2$ curve in terms of its type. \end{proof}

-\subsection{Proof of \Cref{unchangedness of norm}}
+\subsection{Proof of \Cref{prop:unram_cases_of_conjecture}}

-We now turn to proving \Cref{unchangedness of norm}.
-The main ingredient is the description of $\Phi(\bar{k})$, along with action of $\text{Gal}(\bar{k}/k)$, in terms of the minimal regular model of $C$ (see, for example, \cite[Section 1]{MR1717533}).
-We begin by summarising this description for general curves over $K$ since we will deduce \Cref{unchangedness of norm} from a result (\Cref{homomorphism theorem}) which does not only apply to hyperelliptic curves, and may be of independent interest.